 Now let’s talk about my friend and college roommate Andy for a minute.
 His dream was to become a Hollywood star.
 In fact, that the last time I saw him he moved to Los Angeles to pursue this dream.
 I never heard from or seen Andy again.
 Not once in any TV show or movie screen.
 Starting to make the connection?

-Jodi Ettenberg of Legal Nomads, which is a firmly established travel blog, thinks it’s not a good idea to start a travel blog for the purpose of carving a career out it and to quote her: “At this point in time, I don’t think going into travel blogging for the purposes of building out a new career is necessarily sustainable.”
+Jodi Ettenberg of Legal Nomads, which is a firmly established travel blog, thinks it’s not a good idea to start a travel blog for carving a career out it and to quote her: “At this point, I don’t think to go into travel blogging for building out a new career is necessarily sustainable.”

 The job can be done remotely.
-If you took an accelerated course in Front-end development you can have a job within 8 weeks.
-In contrast, it would take 2 years of unpaid travel and roughly 12 hours a day of working on a travel blog before you can even see any sort of dependable income.At this point, you’re probably screaming: Why the fuck did you start a travel blog moron?
+If you took an accelerated course in Front-end development, you could have a job within eight weeks.
+In contrast, it would take two years of unpaid travel and roughly 12 hours a day of working on a travel blog before you can even see any steady income.At this point, you’re probably screaming: Why the fuck did you start a travel blog moron?
 To answer that question let’s start from the beginning.
-I ran a photography site (The Dynamic Light) for about 7 years.
+I ran a photography site (The Dynamic Light) for about seven years.
 From there I would post a few articles about my photography and adventures.
-Then one day I came upon a travel blog bragging about how successful they were just writing about their adventures and how it funds their travels indefinitely.
+Then one day I came upon a travel blog bragging about how successful they were writing about their experiences and how it funds their travels indefinitely.

 What Should You Do Instead?

 This post is NOT about telling you to NOT start a travel blog.
 After all, Always Wanderlust is a travel blog.
 I’ve made a few bucks on this blog but there’s no way it can fund my travels.
+At least not yet and maybe I can switch to full-time travel blogging someday.
 If you want to start a Travel Blog then great!
 Just google Travel Blog and pick the top 10 out of the millions telling you how to start one.
 Travel blogging can reward you in various other ways but don’t expect to make a good living off of it in the first 2 years or longer.
 There’s probably room for success if you’re tenacious and determined enough.